 Parents may borrow through the Direct PLUS Loan Program on behalf of their dependent undergraduate students who are enrolled in an eligible program of study.
 Students must be enrolled for a minimum of six credits.
 Repayment begins 60 days after the last disbursement of the loan term.
 Approval is based on a satisfactory credit rating.

 Maryland State Scholarships

 Maryland offers a variety of scholarships and grants to full and part-time Maryland residents attending a Maryland college.
-The FAFSA is used to apply for most Maryland scholarships; however, certain programs require an additional application.
-Applications can be printed from the state's website at mhec.maryland.gov.
-Also, application information can be obtained from the Financial Aid Office or by contacting the state directly at (410) 260-4565.
-The deadline to apply for most state scholarships and grants is March 1st.
+The Free Application for Federal Student Aid (FAFSA) is used to apply for most Maryland scholarships; however, certain programs require an additional application.
+In some cases Maryland offers eligible non-citizens the opportunity to complete a Maryland State Financial Aid Application (MSFAA) if they are unable to complete a FAFSA.
+For more information on additional application processes, please visit the state's website.
+Application information can be obtained by contacting the state directly at (410) 767-3300.
+The deadline to apply for most state scholarships and grants is March 1st annually.

 Over 200 students are awarded scholarships each year through the Cecil College Foundation, Inc. These scholarships are made possible through the generosity of friends and alumni who support the mission and vision of the College.
 Financial need and academic merit are among the eligibility criteria for selecting the awards.
 The Foundation accepts gifts from private donors and businesses to establish scholarships for the benefit of Cecil College students.

 Students may apply online for the full upcoming academic year between October 1st and April 30th.
 Most scholarships have specific criteria.
 Applicants do not apply for a specific scholarship.
 All applications will be screened and matched to appropriate scholarships through the selection process.